 Given the variety of classification systems in use, the Congress recognized the need to create a system of standardized and centralized international records.

-Today, we provide our member countries with instant, direct access to a range of criminal databases containing millions of records, contributed by countries across the world.
+Today, we provide our member countries with instant, direct access to a range of criminal databases containing millions of records.
+These include information on names of criminals, stolen travel documents, works of art and vehicles, firearms, biometrics and child sexual exploitation images.

 Extradition was a key discussion point at the Congress, with four wishes related to this topic.
 Participants saw the need for a model extradition treaty, the speedy transmission of extradition requests, and for the request to act as a basis for provisional arrest.

-Today, Red Notices are perhaps INTERPOL’s most emblematic tool.
+Today, Red Notices are perhaps our most emblematic tool.
 They are issued at the request of member countries to seek the location and arrest of wanted persons with a view to extradition or similar lawful action.
-Nearly 9,000 Red Notices were issued in 2013.
+Thousands of Red Notices are issued each year and transmitted to all countries electronically via secure police channels.